Association for Transpersonal Psychology and Hypnotherapy

 - ATPH issues certifications of Hypnotist (25 hours), Hypnotherapist (150 hours) and Clinical Hypnotherapist (300 hours) after certifying hours of completion.
 These certifications are issued to THI graduates.
 They can last a lifetime.

 - ATPH offers memberships to support hypnotists and hypnotherapists.
 Membership is Available in Two Categories: Professional and Associate Membership.

 Association for Transpersonal Psychology and Hypnotherapy Memberships

 - Professional Membership requires 150 hours of more of training.

-- Membership is valid from June 1 until May 31 of the next year.
+- Now membership is valid upon date of issue and has no expiration date.
+(Before May 2023 membership was valid only from June 1 until May 31 of the next year.)
 Upon reviewing & approving your application we will send you your Professional or Associate certificate and the application for Professional Liability Insurance (for Professionals).
 You need the certificate number when applying for insurance.

 ATPH Associate Membership$25.00

 ATPH Associate Membership: If you have trained for less than 150 hours you may join as an Associate Member in the Association for Transpersonal Psychology and Hypnotherapy.
 Continuing education hours are… Read More »Add to cart